RitoOFF/BotMiniatureGEN/README.md

 - the generation of your image with a copyright as well as the fact that the text is displayed 10 pixels from the borders

 - Resize your backgorund to the ideal size for a thumbnail
--

 ---------------------------------------------

 # Discord
 - Link : https://discord.gg/NcEVDCTj

-# RENDER OF ALPHA PROJECT :
+# RENDER OF BETA PROJECT :
 ![image](https://github.com/RitoOFF/DevDen-BOT/assets/125696277/4ebaa680-f4f4-4daf-9626-e19b73c60b29)

 IS NOT FINISHED